return42/sphkerneldoc/linux_src_doc/fs/namei_c.rst

 ------

 -error: if there was an error during lookup.
 This includes -ENOENT if the lookup found a negative dentry.
-The nd->path reference will also be put in this case.

-0:      if we successfully resolved nd->path and found it to not to be a symlink that needs to be followed. "path" will also be populated.
+0:      if we successfully resolved nd->last and found it to not to be a symlink that needs to be followed.
-The nd->path reference will also be put.

-1:      if we successfully resolved nd->last and found it to be a symlink that needs to be followed. "path" will be populated with the path to the link, and nd->path will \*not\* be put.
+1:      if we successfully resolved nd->last and found it to be a symlink that needs to be followed.

 .. _`path_mountpoint`: